AlexPolGit/nifty-anilist/README.md

         )
 ```

-These functions all require a client as input and will sometimes have function-specific mandatory inputs.
+All prebuilt queries require a client as input and will sometimes have function-specific mandatory inputs.
 In most cases, leaving the `list_filters` parameter empty will use all defaults.

 Below is a list of currently available pre-built queries.